expo/expo/docs/pages/guides/monorepos.md

 registerRootComponent(App);
 ```

-> 💡 This new entrypoint already exists for bare projects.
+> **info** This new entrypoint already exists for bare projects.
 You only need to add this if you have a managed project.

 ### Create a package